bendalab/thunderfish/docs/thunderfish.md

 - `RECORDING-CHANNEL-TIME-wavefish.EXT`: list of properties of good EODs of wave-type fish
 - `RECORDING-CHANNEL-TIME-wavespectrum-N.EXT`: for each wave-type fish the Fourier spectrum
 - `RECORDING-CHANNEL-TIME-pulsefish.EXT`: list of properties of good EODs of pulse-type fish
-- `RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT`: for each pulse-type fish properties of peaks and troughs
+- `RECORDING-CHANNEL-TIME-pulsephases-N.EXT`: for each pulse-type fish properties of EOD phases
 - `RECORDING-CHANNEL-TIME-pulsetimes-N.EXT`: for each pulse-type fish the time points of detected EODs
 - `RECORDING-CHANNEL-TIME-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a single pulse